 I don't know about you, but sometimes I go forever without thinking about a certain food; then, one day that food will reappear on my radar seemingly out of nowhere and BOOM!
 I'm obsessed.
 Can't get enough.
 Can't try enough variations.
-This is what happened with the amazingly delightful waffle.
+This is exactly what happened with the waffle a few weeks ago.
 I know what you're thinking, and I agree, in general I've had more horrible waffles than amazing waffles, too.
 But that was before one recipe (and a new waffle maker) changed my life.

 The foundational waffle recipe (which is delicious on its own and easily transformed into seemingly endless variations) can be found here and has the best name: Aretha Frankenstein's Waffles of Insane Greatness!
 From this basic recipe (which I have made numerous times), I have modified it at least 4 different ways and each one has been a home run with my entire crew.

 The basic recipe doesn't make nearly enough waffles to satisfy my crowd, so I'm sharing the way I make it (a quadrupled version with some slight adjustments).
 The basic recipe is written below with the pumpkin and apple cinnamon modifications added to the end of the recipe.

 As always, feel free to share this recipe on social media because friends don't let friends eat bad waffles!